madvoid/LEMSv2/README.md

 # LEMSv2
 This is the repository for the second version of the LEMS Sensor Stations.
 Stay tuned, information will be added as it is generated.
 A majority of the documentation will be added to this file.
+Long-term future development will happen at https://github.com/UtahEFD/LEMSv2.

 ### General TODO